25 Oct 2024

 6. Which is better: CAGR or absolute return?

 CAGR is preferable because it provides more clarity on investment performance over time, whereas absolute return simply ignores the time of these factors.
-Absolute Returns is used when investment horizon is less than one year to avoid annualization.
-It is also used to calculate point-to-point returns of single investment like real estate.
+Absolute Returns is used when the investment horizon is less than one year to avoid annualization.
+It is also used to calculate point-to-point returns of single investments like real estate.

 Disclaimers